 So how do we change our perspective?
 We work harder to experience and express gratitude.
 Research supports the overwhelming benefits of shifting our perspective to one of gratitude.
 Grateful people experience a sense of abundance, appreciate smaller things, and appreciate others more.
 They are more optimistic and feel better about their lives.

 Here are five powerful results experienced by people who express gratitude regularly:

 - Live longer.
-Grateful people are more likely to take care of their health, exercise and attend regular checkups, and as a result, live longer.
+Grateful people are more likely to take care of their health, exercise, attend regular checkups, and as a result, live longer.

 - More happiness.
 Those who are more grateful than others experience more happiness and less depression.

 - Healthy relationships.
-People who express gratitude toward their partners are more comfortable at expressing concerns and as a result often have healthier overall relationships.
+People who express gratitude toward their partners are more comfortable expressing concerns and as a result, often have healthier overall relationships.

 - Happy for others.
 Gratitude reduces social comparisons, allowing grateful people to be more adept in appreciating someone else’s accomplishments rather than feeling envious.

 - Better psychological health: Being grateful reduces stress, fosters resiliency (so you can better cope with things that come your way), and can help you overcome trauma.

 It takes practice and perseverance to shift your perspective – you are teaching your brain a new way to think.
 The good news is you can start right now and the benefits are huge.
 Keep a gratitude journal beside your bed and write one short entry of gratitude at the end of each day.
 Make a point to express your appreciation and gratitude to others around you—your coworkers, spouse, friends, and family members.
 When you’re tempted to complain on social media or to others, choose to express gratitude instead.